 Also, many people think credit cards are free money, which is wrong.
 Remember, credit cards are not free, you should pay the bills in full and within time.
 Otherwise, you will start accumulating a higher interest rate.
-Thus, you can fall into credit card debts.
+Thus, you can fall into credit card debt.
 If you still ignore the debt, you will get collection calls for the outstanding debt.
-So, you should use the credit card when you know that you can afford the bill.
+So, you should use a credit card when you know that you can afford the bill.

 3. Take an oath to remain current with your monthly bill payments

 Not only credit cards, but you should also pay all your monthly bills on time.
-So, you should try to stay current with your payments.
+You should try to stay current with your payments.
 If you’re unable to manage your expenses, then at least make a minimum payment so that you can avoid debts in the near future.
 These factors will help you to avoid spending the entire paycheck.

 4. Learn how to spend less than what you earn

 Once you start earning, you may feel like you can get anything you want.
 But, you shouldn’t think like that.
 Your paycheck shouldn’t be only for your luxurious spending.
 You should save money to achieve other important financial goals.
 Thus, try to understand the difference between need and want.
-It will help you to manage your first paycheck.
+This will help you manage your first paycheck.

 5. Create your own financial priority list